 Because Message Analyzer supports the application of Group commands to multiple columns, you can perform grouping operations on as many data columns as you want, to achieve different perspectives of your data.
 Each time you apply a new Group command to a different data column, the results of the previous grouping operation are modified to include the new grouping operation as a nested Group of filtered messages within the existing parent Group.
 When this occurs, the criteria for the new grouping operation are based on the values of the existing Group.
 For example, if you performed one grouping operation based on the Source column and then did another grouping operation based on the Destination column, the results will display all identical Destination addresses for each Source address Group in a separate Group that is nested in the parent Source address Group.
 The next grouping operation applies the same type of logic when you perform another Group command on a different column.

 Using the Group By Multiple Values Command

 The Group By Multiple Values command creates groups based on varying values in a particular field that might be different at various stack levels.
 For example, you might see IP addresses at the top-level in the Source column of the Analysis Grid viewer, while in the stack there are also hidden Ethernet addresses.
-By using the Group By Multiple Values command on the Source column, you can organize the IP and Ethernet address values into separate groups for improved data analysis capabilities.
+By using the Group By Multiple Values command on the Source column, you can organize the IP and Ethernet address values into separate groups for enhanced data analysis capabilities.

 Exposing and Hiding Grouped Data

 To expose the data contained in any particular Group, you can click the arrow to the left of each Group.
 To expose the data contained in all Groups, you can right-click the Group label and select the Expand All Groups menu command.
 To hide the data contained in all Groups, you can select the Collapse All Groups command from the same menu.